If you’re a fan of medium heat and bold flavors, these copycat Din Tai Fung spicy wontons will become your new obsession.

 - Sugar: Balances the heat with a touch of sweetness.

 - Chili oil: The flavor-packed base of the sauce—use mostly oil for best results.
+I like the brand "Lao Gan Ma" in a glass jar but you can use whichever is your favorite!

 - Soy sauce: Adds salty umami depth.